-Presented below and in the succeeding pages is the supplementary information which is required by BIR under Revenue Regulations (R.R.)
+Presented below and in the succeeding page is the supplementary information which is required by BIR under Revenue Regulations (R.R.)
 No. 15-2010 to be disclosed as part of the notes to financial statements.
-This supplementary information is not a required disclosure under PFRS.
+This supplementary information is not a required disclosure under PFRS Accounting Standards.

 The information on taxes, duties and license fees paid or accrued during the taxable year required under R.R.
-No. 15-2010 is presented in the succeeding pages:
+No. 15-2010 is presented below and in the succeeding page:

-Output VAT (a)
+(a) Output VAT

-In 2023, the Company reported output VAT as follows:
+In 2024, the Company reported output VAT as follows: